 How To Make Garam Masala At Home

 Making garam masala at home is incredibly simple.
 Measure out all ingredients into a small mixing bowl and stir well to combine.
-Store homemade garam masala in a jar with a tight-fitting lid and enjoy as desired.
+Store your own garam masala in a jar with a tight-fitting lid and enjoy as desired.
 It's as simple as that!

 Garam masala is a flavorful seasoning that you can use in a variety of ways.
 Some popular uses include: